QryptInc/QryptInc.github.io/content/eaas/pkcs11/_index.md

 ### Step 1: Create a Qrypt account and generate a token for entropy
 Follow the steps in the [Getting Started]({{< ref "/eaas#getting-started" >}}) section under 'Quantum Entropy'.

-### Step 2: Update your application to download Qrypt's quantum entropy
+### Step 2: Update your client application to download Qrypt's quantum entropy
 A REST API can be called for entropy download.
 More information about the REST API can be found in the [Submit a request for entropy]({{< ref "/eaas#submit-a-request-for-entropy" >}}) section under 'Quantum Entropy'.
 You will need a library that can perform HTTPS requests.

 C++ sample code using libcurl is provided in the [Quickstart](https://github.com/QryptInc/qrypt-security-quickstarts-cpp/blob/main/src/eaas.cpp).
 We recommend using environment variables to pass the Qrypt Token into the application.

 Requests to the entropy API can only be performed in units of KiB.
 As a result, there may be random usage inefficiencies.
 Developers can choose to implement their own buffer management locally for better random utilization.

-### Step 3: Update your application to call C_SeedRandom
+### Step 3: Update your client application to call C_SeedRandom

 Sample code in C++ is shown below.